edgeVLM: Cloud-edge Collaborative Real-time VLM based on Context Transfer: Architecture

 \subsection{Workflow}

 The front-facing camera continuously captures frames and sends them to the edge device.
-For each timestamped frame, the edge decides whether to upload it to the cloud based on the latency of the previous cloud interaction.
+For each timestamped frame, the edge decides whether to upload it to the cloud.
 Each frame is also processed locally by the SVLM for real-time inference.
-For uploaded frames, LVLM responses are handled according to latency: results within 1 second are adopted and stored, while delayed outputs are retained for later use, and real-time results from the SVLM are adopted for the current frame.
+For uploaded frames, the returned LVLM responses are handled according to latency: results within $\tau$ second are adopted and stored, while delayed outputs are retained for later use, and real-time results from the SVLM are adopted for the current frame.

-As illustrated in Fig.\ref{fig:archi}, the output returned by the LVLM contains two key components: (1) the response content to the given query, denoted as \textless answer\textgreater; and (2) the attended image regions during inference, indicated as \textless ROI\textgreater.
-These two outputs provide guidance for subsequent frames from textual and visual perspectives, respectively.
-In addition, the returned result includes the timestamp of the original frame, which allows the system to assess current cloud latency and determine the temporal relevance of the result for semantic guidance.
+As illustrated in Fig.\ref{fig:archi}, the output for frame $T-d$ returned by the LVLM contains two key components: (1) the response content to the given query, denoted as \texttt{<answer>}; and (2) the attended image regions during inference, indicated as \texttt{<ROI>}.
+The two outputs respectively provide textual and visual guidance for SVLM inference at frame $T$.